Apply to be Charity of the Year

 - Exclusive use of the title ‘Charity of the Year’ in the 12 months from the end of the 2026 event up to the 2027 event.

-- Other benefits including opportunities to feature in communications to participants, dedicated social media posts, invitations to media functions, introductions to event sponsors, support from our London Marathon Events PR team and more.
+- Other benefits include social media posts, invitations to media functions, introductions to event sponsors, support from our Communications Team and more.

 Previous Charities of the Year